 Yang Huang grew up in Jiangsu, China and came to the U.S. to study computer science.
 While working as an engineer, she studied literature and pursued writing, her passion since childhood.
-She is the winner of the 2017 Juniper Prize for Fiction.
-Her collection of linked stories My Old Faithful is forthcoming in spring 2018.
+Her collection of linked stories My Old Faithful won the 2017 Juniper Prize for Fiction.
 Her debut novel Living Treasures won the Nautilus Book Award silver medal in fiction.

 Yang lives in the San Francisco Bay Area and works for the University of California at Berkeley.
 Besides her day job and family life, she writes fiction and aspires to make the world a better place.